DavidSouther/davidsouther.github.com/source/_posts/2014-02-17-5-surprisingly-not-that-painful-things-about-client-side-js.markdown

     Sourcegraph argue that it's hard to integrate a third-party analytics provider with an SPA.
 There are tricky issues with the HTML5 history api, and what about the replaceState events?
-And when you found out you tracked it wrong, it's nigh impossible to recover those stats.
+When you found out you tracked it wrong, it's nigh impossible to recover those stats.

     This argument is dubious to me, at best.
 I can see that tacking tracking on